MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 # However, there has been some modifications with the create function in order to send the token too
 ```

-- Let's test if the added create method in ou views have made a difference when we register a new user.
+- Let's test if the added create method in our views have made a difference when we register a new user.
 Again, we are using Postman's Body/raw part to do a POST request but remember that this is no different than registering a user in our front-end.
 Anyways, after sending a POST request with the following JSON;

 ```python
 {